ROCm/amdsmi/amdsmi_cli/README.md

                      [--loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}] -g GPU [GPU ...]
                      [-G] [-c] [-f] [-p] [-x] [-d]

 A GPU must be specified to reset a configuration.
 A reset argument must be provided; Multiple reset arguments are accepted

 Reset Arguments:
   -h, --help                                      show this help message and exit -g GPU [GPU ...], --gpu GPU [GPU ...]
 Select a GPU ID, BDF, or UUID from the possible choices:
-                                                  ID:0  | BDF:0000:23:00.0 | UUID:ffffffff-ffff-ffff-ffff-ffffffffffff
+                                                  ID:0 | BDF:0000:23:00.0 | UUID:c4ff73bf-0000-1000-80ff-ffffffffffff
-  -G, --gpureset                                  Reset the specified GPU -c, --clocks                                    Reset clocks and overdrive to default -f, --fans                                      Reset fans to automatic (driver) control
+                                                   all | Selects all devices -G, --gpureset                                  Reset the specified GPU -c, --clocks                                    Reset clocks and overdrive to default -f, --fans                                      Reset fans to automatic (driver) control